Yandex Cloud

 Getting startedGetting started

-1. Select databases to troubleshoot.
+1. Select the databases to analyze.

 2. Enable statistics collection.